Hometown: San Marino, Calif.

 "The best thing about being a Belk Scholar is having the opportunity to network with some really incredible people..."

-Though only in his second semester at Davidson, Belk Scholar Nate Harding '17 has taken on multiple leadership roles in different facets of campus life.
-A newly re-elected class president and an active Chidsey Leadership fellow, Harding also served as chancellor for Dinner at Davidson this year, a student-led fundraising and awareness campaign spotlighting the diverse student achievements made possible through support from The Davidson Trust.
+Belk Scholar Nate Harding '17 has taken on multiple leadership roles in different facets of campus life.
+A re-elected class president and an active Chidsey Leadership fellow, Harding also served as chancellor for Dinner at Davidson during his first year, a student-led fundraising and awareness campaign spotlighting the diverse student achievements made possible through support from The Davidson Trust.

 "Serving as chancellor was one of the defining moments of my freshman year," Harding said.
 "The purpose really spoke to me personally, and I was thrilled to work with the people involved."